anthonygc/portfolio-website/content/research.md

 2 March 2022

+### Merging the Gap

+The GANS model is an Artifical Neural Network (ANN) that is able generate models that are similar to that of the training data set.
+The GANS model stands for "Generative Adversarial Networks".
+There is a noticeable gap that is present within this model and tools sucha as blender.
+Blender is capable of running plugins that are user made.
+It would be interesting to utilize the ability to write and understand the GANS model within Blender.
+Thus, I would like to answer, in what way can a GANS model be used for 3D Generation of models within Blender.

+Broadly speaking, below are some steps I intend on using (however, this is subject to change):

+  - Create one reference model.
+  - Generate more that is randomized in color and/ or texture
+  - Learn more about the improvised model for GANS model and come up with an idea on how to abstract binary information on 3D object
+  - Use the info as training set.
+  - After completed trial, program a system that would automate the steps above.

 ### About

 Describe the software resource and explain its relevance to your topic.
 Please include the link to the software resource.